-Party Events in JSON/JSON-LD
+Party data as JSON/JSON-LD

 EN

-Party event data in JSON format
+Event data in JSON format

-There are two versions of the syntax available:
+There are two versions of the syntax:

 • Our own "flat" syntax or

-• JSON-LD according to schema.org
+• JSON-LD according to schema.org.

-https://www.goabase.net/api/party/json/ - Our Syntax
+https://www.goabase.net/api/party/json/ - Our syntax, version 1

-https://www.goabase.net/api/party/jsonld/ - JSON-LD by schema.org
+https://www.goabase.net/api/party/jsonld/ - JSON-LD according to schema.org (Ver.
+2)

-GET parameters for the event list
+GET parameters for the party list

 https://www.goabase.net/api/party/json/?{parameter}={value}